Founder / CEO

 After graduating from university, Shiori started working for a wedding company as a wedding planner.

 But, after getting married and giving birth, Shiori took the opportunity to change her career path due to her growing interest in becoming involved in jobs that leave the world a better place for future generations.
-Since the beginning of 2022, Shiori has joined Seafood Legacy as a back officer, aiming to achieve this company’s inspiring mission and be committed to making its message resonated with more people.

 Executive Secretary